The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

-\citet{Rao2013} and \cite{Lehner2020} analyzed low-dispersion UV spectra taken with the Cosmic Origins Spectrograph on {\sl Hubble Space Telescope} to explore the CGM around M31, using metal absorption lines toward background quasars.
-However, the velocities, relative to the core of M31 are fairly small.
-The locations of two of these quasars are shown in Figure 11.
-The sight-line to one of the \citet{Rao2013} targets, 0043+4016, is coincident with faint SDSO's [\ion{O}{3}] emission along its northern limb.
-However, strong line blending and low spectral resolution of the \ion{SI}{2} $\lambda$1260 and \ion{C}{4} $\lambda$1548 features limited a clear HVC detection.
-A second target from the \citet{Lehner2015} list, RX\ J0048.3+3941, is located $1.9\degr$ from the M31 core and about $20'$ outside our arc-like features. \citet{Lehner2020} detected absorption lines from ionized metals (\ion{C}{2}, \ion{Si}{3}, \ion{Si}{4}, \ion{C}{4}) at LSR velocities between $-170$ km~s$^{-1}$ and $-300$ km~s$^{-1}$, similar to that of the H~I cloud.
+A second target from the \citet{Lehner2015} list, RX\ J0048.3+3941, is located $1.9\degr$ from the M31 core and about $20'$ outside our arc-like features (shown in the figure as a $\bigstar$ symbol). \citet{Lehner2020} detected absorption lines from ionized metals (\ion{C}{2}, \ion{Si}{3}, \ion{Si}{4}, \ion{C}{4}) at LSR velocities between $-170$ km~s$^{-1}$ and $-300$ km~s$^{-1}$, similar to that of the H~I cloud.
 They interpret these ionized absorption features as gas in the CGM of M31.
-However, as shown in Figure 11, the quasar sight line does not pass through the 21-cm contours of the H~I cloud.
+However, as shown in Figure 13, the quasar sight line does not pass through the 21-cm contours of the H~I cloud.
 On the other hand, Galactic HVCs and clouds in the CGM are expected to be ionized and could extend well beyond the H~I contours.

 While positional coincidences of SDSO with M31's circumgalactic H~I clouds are suggestive, we do not know the 3D location of SDSO relative to the high (or low) velocity H~I emission clouds.
-Assuming that SDSO represents shocked halo or CGM gas at roughly M31's 770~kpc distance, we can estimate some of its basic properties.
-For filaments extending over $\sim 10^3$ arcmin$^2$, with surface brightness $I_{\rm arc}$ scaled to 0.1 Rayleigh, the radiated luminosity is $(2 \times 10^{38}~{\rm erg~s}^{-1}) (I_{\rm arc} / 0.1~{\rm R})$.
-If the [\ion{O}{3}] is the dominant ionization state of oxygen in collisionally excited gas at $T \approx 10^4$~K, hydrogen density $n_H \approx 10^{-1}$~cm$^{-3}$, and metallicity $Z_{\rm arc}$ relative to the solar oxygen abundance $(n_{\rm O}/n_{\rm H})_{\odot} = 5.62\times10^{-4}$, its mass is approximately
+Assuming that SDSO represents shocked halo gas or CGM at roughly M31's 770~kpc distance, we can estimate some of its basic properties.
+For filaments extending over 900 arcmin$^2$ ($15' \times 60')$ with surface brightness $I_{\rm arc}$ scaled to 0.1 Rayleigh, the radiated luminosity is $(1.7 \times 10^{38}~{\rm erg~s}^{-1}) (I_{\rm arc} / 0.1~{\rm R})$.
+We assume that the [\ion{O}{3}] is the dominant ionization state of oxygen in collisionally excited gas at $T \approx 10^4$~K, with $\lambda 5007$ collision strength $\Omega_{12} = 2.19$, hydrogen density $n_H \approx 10^{-2}$~cm$^{-3}$, and metallicity $Z$ relative to the solar oxygen abundance $(n_{\rm O}/n_{\rm H})_{\odot} = 5.62\times10^{-4}$.
+From the observed surface brightness, we compute a volume emission measure,